 The Anandmaya Kosha or the Karan Saris, which constitute the Mool Agyana and which is made up of Vasanas and Sanskaras is not the little “I”.
 It is Jada.
 It has a beginning and an end.
 When I say “I”, I really feel “I am” or I exist, Sat aspect.
 I understand or comprehend that “I am”, this is the Chit aspect.
 On careful analysis by introspection, this little “I” dwindles into an airy nothing.
 Just as an onion is reduced to nothing when the different layers are peeled off.
 But we get at the core or “essence” of the big infinite “I”, -Sat-Chit-Anand Brahman, the substratum or background for all these appearances, little many “I”s.

 In the phenomenal world also, all things are composed of five things – Nam, Rupam Asti, Bhati, and Priya.
 Names and forms may change, but the Sat-Chit-Anand, (Asti-Bhati-Priya), remains forever.
 That is the truth.
 Every form has its own Sat-Chit-Anand.
 The form is different (Vyatireka) but the essence that is at the back is the same in all forms (Anvaya).

 The practice of the Presence of God

 The practice of the presence of God always is the easiest, nearest and surest way of reaching God-Consciousness.
 Feel his presence always, and everywhere.
 Feel his in-dwelling presence in everything.
 Feel your oneness with everything.
-He never talks or smiles, but his presence is sufficient for me.
-I am always in joy, bliss in knowledge and in immortality in His presence.
-This kind of Sadhana is very important for as aspirant, eventually, it leads to resting in Nirguna Brahman.
+He never talks or smiles, but his presence is sufficient.
+You can always be in joy, bliss in knowledge and in immortality in His presence.
+This kind of Sadhana is very important for an aspirant, eventually, it leads to resting in Nirguna Brahman.
 All forms vanish.
 You are sad and depressed because you have failed or forget to feel his presence.

 Source – Khaptadswami.com.np